hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-2.md

 **Note: I am currently considering substantial changes to this blog post based on feedback so far, perhaps wait before reading it. :)**

-This series of essays talks about why commonplace definitions of art are wrong, simple heuristics to make it easier, and why it matters.
-In [Part 1](/2022/09/19/art-definitions.html), I described problems with our commonplace ways of talking about art, and recommended avoiding the evaluative usage of "art."
+In [Part 1](/2022/09/19/art-definitions.html) of this series of essays, I described problems with our commonplace ways of talking about art, and recommended avoiding the evaluative usage of "art."

 In this essay, I make some more recommendations about how to talk about art.